wethegit/sweet-potato/peeler/README.md

 ### default

-Perfect for projects with multiple localizations and complex layouts.
+Perfect for projects with multiple localizations and complex page compositions.

 ### minimal

-Ideal for landing pages, quick prototypes, anything that won't complex require layouts.
+Ideal for landing pages, anything that won't require complex layouts.